bitfinexcom/bitfinex-api-node/source/includes/_introduction.md

 # Introduction

 This is the documentation for the Bitfinex Node reference implementation.
+You can find the code at https://github.com/bitfinexcom/bitfinex-api-node/tree/master

 ## API Access
 In order to access the parts of the API which require authentication, you must generate an API key and an API secret